The Independent Agencies

 The arts have been a natural target for DOGE, which shares the Trump Administration’s disdain for supporting the arts, unless it’s the creation of statues for a garden of American heroes.
 To be clear, there have been many assaults on arts organizations outside of DOGE’s involvement - just recently, Trump has attempted to oust the head of the National Portrait Gallery for instance - but there have been a few organizations that have seen DOGE target them specifically:

-Date Event
+Agency | Date | Event |

 3/12

-Shelly C. Lowe, the chair of the National Endowment for the Humanities, is forced out of her position by President Trump
+Shelly C. Lowe, the chair of the National Endowment for the Humanities, is forced out of her position by President Trump.

 3/12

-DOGE staffers Nate Cavanaugh and Justin Fox contact NEH IT for access immediately after the removal of the agency's chair
+Immediately after the removal of the agency’s chair by the Trump administration, DOGE staffers Nate Cavanaugh and Justin Fox contact NEH IT for access to key systems.

 4/01